pendulum-project/ntpd-rs/README.md

 # NTPD-rs

 NTPD-rs is an implementation of NTP completely written in Rust, with a focus on exposing a minimal attack surface.
-The project is currently in an early stage, and is not yet suitable for daily use.
-However, you can try it out if you are comfortable with running pre-release software.
+The project is currently at an early stage.
+The client functionality is stable (see release v0.1.0), although features are still limited.
+The server is under active development.
+If a feature you need is missing please let us know.

 ## Quick start